-"All Heart And Soul" and Dr. Bruno Cortis
+"All Heart And Soul" Dr. Bruno Cortis, Healing Heart Disease, and Gandhi

 By Monette Benoit

 Copyright 2008 by Monette Benoit, All Rights Reserved.

 My black sweater was tied around my waist, my sleeves rolled up, and I wore my black hat.
 I did not look comfortable or relaxed like this gentleman.
 I retrieved my luggage, headed to the hotel shuttle.
 Sternly, I was instructed to “stand over there.”

 Then I was led outside, to wait under the hot sun while I inhaled exhaust fumes.
 Perched on the small cement island, each person hovered protectively near his or her luggage as cars, vans, and buses sped past.

 No hat, no sweat and smiling, this man, wearing a beige suit, calmly observed the world around him.
 I thought, “He looks like a modern-day Gandhi.
 And he looks happy.”

 He was the only person not sweating and not frowning.
 I climbed into the ‘very warm’ shuttle.
 I politely nodded and smiled as he passed my seat.

 As I departed the counter, I looked at him, tilted my head while I tipped the brim of my hat.